Ableytner/abllib/README.md

 #### StorageView (`abllib.StorageView`)

-This instance is a read-only view on both VolatileStorage and PersistentStorage.
+Implements a read-only view on any loaded storage.
 It is useful to check whether a key exists in any of the storages.

-The StorageView first checks PersistentStorage, then VolatileStorage.
+The StorageView checks storages in the order in which they were initialized.

 Example usage:

-First the storage needs to be imported:
+First the view needs to be imported:
 ```py
 >> from abllib import StorageView
 ```